 View an offline reference copy of the survey questions, along with detailed supporting information, including worked examples of the methodology changes.

-Analysis of the survey results, decisions for the design of KEF2, and detail on how and when we expect to publish KEF2 results are set out in the KEF2 decisions document.
+Analysis of the survey results, decisions for the design of KEF2 and future iterations are set out in the KEF2 decisions document.

 KEF2 presents a technical evolution of the first iteration of the KEF, with a refined methodology to ensure even greater accuracy and robustness, and was published in September 2022.

 The KEF review identified areas where we could develop and improve the narrative statement templates, criteria and guidance before calling for new statements.
 The review also demonstrated a preference for narrative statement updates to only take place on a 2 or 3 year cycle.
 For these reasons KEF2 continues to display the narrative statements included in the first iteration of the KEF.

 We have now invited the submission of wholly updated KEF narrative statements for publication alongside updated KEF3 results in 2023.
 The updated KEF3 narrative templates and accompanying guidance were published in November 2022.
 The deadline for submission of the KEF3 narrative statements is 29 March 2023.

 Find out more